drcscodes/drcs.codes/src/ai/ksu/cs8375/pa0.md

 Different Python projects may use different versions of the same package.
 To avoid conflicts, use virtual environments.

+> Python dependency management has been a mess from the beginning, and still is.
+You may balk at the redundant package files many project venvs will leave on your hard disk.
+In most cases a venv takes a only few hundred kilobytes.
+But many common cases, like a typical Keras + JAX venv, take 600MB-700MB.
+If you have many such projects, you will have to use your judgment to manage disk space.
+One approach is to have a common "playground" venv for machine learning work that you use for all of your learning and scratch projects, and have separate local venvs for official, shared projects -- such projects should always have a [`requirements.txt`](https://pip.pypa.io/en/stable/reference/requirements-file-format/) stored in Git.

+There are many virtual environment managers in the Python world.
+We will use the standard library's [venv](https://docs.python.org/3/library/venv.html).

 In the root directory of your Python project, create your virtual environment with:

 ```shell
 python3 -m venv venv
 ```

 This creates a virtual environment in the `venv` subdirectory of your project root directory.

 Activate the virtual environment on macOS or Linux with:

 ```shell
 source venv/bin/activate
 ```

-or in Windows PowerShell (if this doesn't work, try `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`.
-See [venv docs](https://docs.python.org/3/library/venv.html) for details.):
+or in Windows PowerShell:  See  for details.):

 ```shell
 venv\bin\activate.ps1
 ```

+If the command above doesn't work, try `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

+Once your venv is activated, you can install packages into it.
+These packages will only be visible to projects using this virtual environment.

 Deactivate  a virtual environment with (macOS, Linux, or Windows):